 - Embellishing a review is of no help to anyone.
 It makes me lose credibility, though.
 And it would be unfair to those artists who really deserve a higher rating.

 - I want to be truthful to my personal opinion and impressions about a performance.

-- If a performance is not entirely successful, an artist should have the right (and maybe the need) to know that (and ideally why) he/she did not reach parts of the audience.
+- If a performance is not entirely successful, artists should have the right (and maybe the need) to know that (and ideally why) they did not reach parts of the audience.
 In my experience, most artists highly appreciate that aspect of a good and thorough review.